GaelKBertrand/Code-for-economics-projects/University of Illinois UC Data Task/Python implementation/README.md

 ## Results

 After simulating the data and conducting a comprehensive analysis of the Facebook ad campaign experiment, the following key results were obtained.
-You may find my instance output figures and plots in the results folder.
+You may find my instance output figures and plots in the .ipynb file (`Bertrand_Kwibuka_Urbana_Champaign_Data_Task.ipynb`)

 ### Effectiveness of Ad Types